DavidBabel/check-flow-annotation/README.md

 # check-flow-annotation

-This is a very simple package to check your flow annotation coverage over your project.
+This is a very fast and simple package to check your flow annotation coverage over your project.

+It basically test if your files all starts with a `// @flow` or `// @flow strict`.

-This one is made to be included in your CI to prevent to forget some type annotations.
+It's made to be included in your CI to prevent to forget some type annotations.
 It's very fast, and allow some customisations.

 ```bash
 # install with yarn